exercism/problem-specifications/hamming.md

 # Implementation notes

 The Hamming distance is only defined for sequences of equal length.
-Hence you may assume that only sequences of equal length will be passed to your hamming distance function.
+This means that based on the definition, each language could deal with getting sequences of equal length differently.